kumpeapps/KKid/README.md

 ### Select User Screen (Click on your avatar in upper right for Select User Screen)
 -   On the Select User screen you will see a list of users under your master (household) account.
 -   If you are the master user (purple ring) or an admin user (yellow ring) then you may add an additional user/kid/parent/admin by clicking the plus symbol in the upper right corner of the screen
--   ~~If you are the master user or an admin user you can swipe left on a user to delete that user (NOTE: The master user can only be deleted once all other users have been deleted from the master account)~~ Delete Feature will be added back in next release.
-For now you can delete users at [https://www.kumpeapps.com/subusers](https://www.kumpeapps.com/subusers)
+-   If you are the master user or an admin user tap and hold until icons wiggle then tap on user to delete the user.
+(NOTE: The master user can only be deleted once all other users have been deleted from the master account

 |      User Type          |      Ring Color     |
 |   :-----------------:   | :-----------------: |